Estates manager

 As an estates manager, you'll need to:

-• manage an estate - which may include a mixture of farm or rural land, commercial or residential buildings, care or hospital settings
+- manage an estate - this may include a mixture of farm or rural land, commercial or residential buildings, care or hospital settings

 Salary

 Salaries can vary depending on the type of employer.
-Some organisations offer perks like health cover, discounted gym membership, a bonus scheme or a company vehicle.
+Some organisations offer perks like health cover, discounted gym membership, a bonus scheme, company vehicle or car allowance.

 Income figures are intended as a guide only.